 While the summer months may mean hiking through national parks or reading novels on the beach, the reality for many people is working — and hiring — seasonal employees.
 Creating seasonal job postings is a necessary, yet complex first step.
-Luckily, we outlined five easy-to-follow tips when crafting job listings.
+Luckily, we outlined four easy-to-follow tips when crafting job listings.
 The right job description attracts the right candidates for the position and saves you time from sorting through unqualified applicants.

 Post to Job Boards for FREE with Sprockets